1) Economic Sustainability

 Priority will be given to research projects with the potential to improve the producer's efficiency, lower the cost of production and to ensure a sustainable beef industry.
 Projects designed to improve the adoption of technology, enhance government programs, or develop industry programs are also encouraged.
 Further economic research priorities are noted within other research areas below.

-a) Understand proper incentivization of greenhouse gas mitigation strategies
+a) Understand proper incentivization of greenhouse gas mitigation strategies, What policies and strategies will create more sequestration and reduce emissions that benefit producers?

 c) Provide a numerical ranking of the financial costs per tonne of carbon equivalent mitigation techniques